rails/rails/guides/source/action_cable_overview.md

 ```
 #### Adapter Configuration

+Below is a list of the subscription adapters available for end users.

 ##### Async Adapter

 The async adapter is intended for development/testing and should not be used in production.

 ##### Redis Adapter

+Action Cable contains two Redis adapters: "normal" Redis and Evented Redis.
+Both
-The Redis & Evented Redis adapters require a url pointing to the Redis server.
-Additionally,
+of the adapters require users to provide a URL pointing to the Redis server.
-a channel_prefix may be provided to avoid channel name collisions when using the same Redis server.
+Additionally, a channel_prefix may be provided to avoid channel name collisions
-server for multiple applications.
+when using the same Redis server for multiple applications.
 See the [Redis PubSub documentation](https://redis.io/topics/pubsub#database-amp-scoping) for more details.

-See the
-[Dependencies](#dependencies) section for additional information on adapters.

-##### PostgreSQL adapter
+##### PostgreSQL Adapter

-The postgres adapter will use the ActiveRecord connection pool for it's connection.
+The PostgreSQL adapter uses Active Record's connection pool, and thus the
+application's `config/database.yml` database configuration, for its connection.
 This may change in the future. [#27214](https://github.com/rails/rails/issues/27214)

 ### Allowed Request Origins